warnonphilippe/spring-boot-with-activiti-example/README.md

 Having this on the classpath does a nifty thing: it takes the Activiti REST API (which is written in Spring MVC) and exposes this fully in your application.
 The REST API of Activiti [is fully documented in the Activiti User Guide](http://activiti.org/userguide/index.html#_rest_api).

-The REST API is secured by basic auth, and won’t have any users by default.
-Let’s add an admin user to the system as shown below (add this to the MyApp class).
-Don’t do this in a production system of course, there you’ll want to hook in the authentication to LDAP or something else.
+The REST API is secured by basic auth, and wonï¿½t have any users by default.
+Letï¿½s add an admin user to the system as shown below (add this to the MyApp class).
+Donï¿½t do this in a production system of course, there youï¿½ll want to hook in the authentication to LDAP or something else.

 ```java
 @Bean